Under The Hood

 B Level Technicians are skilled in mechanical repair and, while not their specialty, have some diagnostic skills.
 B Level Technicians generally have a fair amount of experience and can be trusted to handle most repairs.

-This pay range is for Level B technicians for the Florida areas only.
+This range is for Level B (or L2)

 C Level Technician